ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-Via performing MatMul operation over past query ($Q_2$) and value, we create an intensity map.
-The computation process of this intensity map is identical to how the refined current attention map is calculated in Eq.(\ref{eq3}), expect that instead of using the current query and key for intensity map generation, here we use past query and value without using softmax activation for this purpose.
-After the past intensity map is computed, the boolean mask (broadcastable to intensity map with same dimensions) is multiplied element-wise to the past intensity map.
-After the injection of the mask into the past intensity map, via performing an average calculation operation over all the remaining attention values in the past intensity map, we achieve a Regional Attention Pooling (RAP) scalar value.
-Via applying a scalar (element-wise) activation function of choice over the RAP scalar value we achieve the past intensity value.
-By injecting a zoneout factor into the past intensity value we achieve a refined past intensity value, this value is then injected (element-wise) into the refined current attention values as we explain in the following section.
-Considering the past intensity value calculation function as PIV, regional attention pooling function as RAP, mask as the same boolean mask used for masking operation in RCA, the zoneout factor as $\zeta$, the scalar activation gate as $\phi$, dimension of value as $d_v$, total number of values in past intensity map (or mask) as $N$, element-wise addition and multiplication as $\oplus$ and $\odot$, and GELU denoted as $G$, the past intensity value calculation in the right side of Figure \ref{fig2}(a)) is shown in the following equations Eq.(\ref{eq4}-\ref{eq8}):
+Via performing MatMul operation over secondary query ($Q_2$) and value, we create an intensity map.
+The computation process of this intensity map is identical to how the refined attention map is calculated in Eq.(\ref{eq3}), except that instead of using the primary query and key for intensity map generation, here we use secondary query and value without using softmax activation for this purpose.
+After the intensity map is computed, the boolean mask (with the same dimensions intensity map) is multiplied element-wise to the intensity map.
+After the injection of the mask into the intensity map, via performing an average calculation operation over all the remaining attention map values in the intensity map, we achieve a Regional Attention Pooling (RAP) scalar value.
+Via applying a scalar (element-wise) activation function of choice over the RAP scalar value, we achieve the intensity value.
+By adding a proposed zoneup factor into the intensity value we achieve the final intensity value, this value is then injected (element-wise) into the refined attention map values as we explain in the following section.

-When PIV is used inside the decoder, Eq.(\ref{eq7}) is infused into Eq.(\ref{eq8}).
-When used inside the encoder, where there is no masking, Eq.(\ref{eq6}) is injected into Eq.(\ref{eq8}).
-The scalar activation gate could be sigmoid or tanh ($\phi=\sigma $ or $tanh$).
+Considering the intensity value calculation function as IV, regional attention pooling function as RAP, mask as the same boolean mask used for masking operation in RA, the zoneup factor as $\zeta$, the scalar activation gate as $\phi$, dimension of value as $d_v$, total number of values in intensity map (or mask) as $N$, element-wise addition and multiplication as $\oplus$ and $\odot$, and GELU denoted as $G$, the intensity value calculation in the right side of Figure \ref{fig2}(a)) is shown in the following equations Eq.(\ref{eq4}-\ref{eq8}):